mark-akturatech/archon-c64/README.md

 I was recently thinking about source code from games like Archon being lost forever and decided to do something about it.

-It's likely noone will ever see this code, but at least I can show my respect by faithfully replicating the source and making every effort to understand and document every byte.
+It's likely no-one will ever see this code, but at least I can show my respect by faithfully replicating the source and making every effort to understand and document every byte.

 Also, this is my first reverse engineering project and I wanted to spend time to develop standards and styles that can be carried over to other projects.
 I've refactored this code more than I can count, but I think the result was worth it.